How To Increase Brand Awareness with Social Media

 Every time you put your name in front of someone, you’re working to increase brand awareness.
 Since social media sites are the “conversational capital” of the internet, they offer unparalleled opportunity to strengthen the reputation behind your brand, in interesting and varied ways.

-You can reach prospects and customers wherever they are, and actually engage in two-way discussion with them, to create excitement about your company, products and services.
+You can reach prospects and customers wherever they are and actually engage in a two-way discussion with them, to create excitement about your company, products, and services.
 You can communicate simultaneously with your entire group of fans or friends, and you can develop deeper relationships with them individually.

 - Pose questions – ask what information they want, how they like a product, what’s the strangest job or job location they’ve ever used your equipment for, etc.

 - Conduct periodic contests or surveys, and be sure to report back to everyone by acknowledging winners or sharing results.
 Publishing your own original data underscores your value as a knowledge resource.